gavinmdouglas/gavinmdouglas.github.io/pages/R_assignments/R_assignment1.md

 The above means that the elements with indices 3-5 in ```tmp``` were found in ```tmp2```.

-**Q6**: How many samples in the gene expression table are not found in the metadata table?
+**Q6**: How many samples in the gene expression table are **not** found in the metadata table?

+Subset the gene expression table to only those samples that overlap with the subsetted metadata table.

 The gene expression table is currently raw read counts.
 You can get the total read counts per sample with ```rowSums```.